ArcherFSharpTesting/Types/README.md

 ---
 For detailed type definitions, see the `PublicTypes.fs` source file.
+For detailed type definitions, see the `PublicTypes.fs` source file.

-## Archer.CoreTypes Helpers ##
+## Archer.Types Helpers ##

-This document provides an overview of the helper functions available in the Archer.CoreTypes library.
+This document provides an overview of the helper functions available in the Archer.Types library.
 Helpers are utility constructs designed to simplify common operations and support the core functionality of the framework.

 ### addMany ###